zeagler/tangerine/README.md

 `imageuuid`: The docker image to run, prefixed with `docker:` eg: `docker:ubuntu:16.04`
 `service_id`: Set by Tangerine, This tracks the service id of the task in Ranchers
 `failures`: Set by Tangerine, the amount of times the task has failed.
 3 is the hardcoded limit for the time being.
+`max_failures`: The amount of failures allowed before the task is not rescheduled.
 `cron`: The cron schedule on which to restart succeeded tasks.